MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-checker-analysis.md

 3. Find the **Home** site marker record.
 4. Update the **Page** field to point to an active homepage of your portal.

-## The Home site marker is pointing to a deactivated webpage
+## The Home site marker is pointing to a deactivated web page

 This issue occurs when the **Home** site marker is available, but is pointing to a deactivated webpage.
 To fix this issue: